cooperdk/XXX-Folder-Flattener/README.md

 ## EXAMPLE:

-`flatten -s -v -d /folder/xxxclips`
+`flatten -v -d /folder/xxxclips`

 (will simulate traversal of /folder/xxxclips and print verbose output.

-Some functionality not yet done, verbosity will print out a huge load of text.
+Any files within subdirectories of /folder/xxxclips will be moved to that subdirectory.

+For example, if you have a folder named /folder/xxxclips/ALSScan and this folder has ten subfolders each with a video file and a .txt and .nfo file, Flatten will remove the .txt and .nfo file and move the video file of each directory to /folder/xxxclips/ALSScan.
+The subdirectories will be removed if empty (if you had added the -f parameter, it would remove the folder even if there are additional files within them).
+For each operation, this command would print the action taken.

-The utility prints statistics when done.
+The utility prints statistics when done (files moved and files/directories deleted, as well as disk space saved by file deletion).

 ### Calling from Python application